-The blizzard earlier this month gave us all ample opportunity to see the Town's plowing crews and trucks in action.
-The Town of Pittsford has 17 plows, comprising part of a fleet of 95 service trucks, sidewalk plows, mowers, and specialized vehicles for roadwork, sewer work and parks maintenance.
+Winter offers ample opportunity to see the Town's plowing crews and trucks in action as they clear snow and ice from 308 miles of road lanes in Pittsford.
+The Town of Pittsford has 19 plows, comprising part of a fleet of nearly 100 service trucks, sidewalk plows, mowers, and specialized vehicles for roadwork, sewer work and parks maintenance.
 Altogether these vehicles represent a \$12.8 million investment in upkeep and safety of our roads, parks and sewer system.
 Maintaining this fleet is expensive.
 We minimize that expense and relieve its impact with long-term planning and budgeting.